 How has SMSM scholarship evolved in its use of methodological approaches and methods over the last two decades of datafication?
 (RQ3: Methods evolution).
 This question also assesses the shifts between traditional and emerging research methods.

-We address these questions by applying literature mapping methods to analyze a dataset of 6,701 academic studies published between 2005–2023.
-The meta-data on these studies was extracted from the Web of Science using a search strategy that focused on research that investigates both social movements and social media.
-Our findings show that researchers in the field have thoroughly investigated most of the consequences of datafication, using several approaches and research methods, while drawing on four canonical research traditions.
+We address these questions by applying literature mapping methods to analyze a dataset of 6,701 academic studies published between 2005 and 2023.
+The metadata on these studies was extracted from the Web of Science using a search strategy that focused on research that investigates both social movements and social media.
+Our findings show that researchers in the field have thoroughly investigated most of the consequences of datafication using several approaches and research methods, while drawing on four canonical research traditions.

 In addition to confirming that most of the identified gaps have been addressed in the literature, our findings also identify under-researched areas related to a set of adverse consequences of social media on the organizational dynamics and long-term impact of social movements.
 We further identify a shift in the methodological focus in the field from traditional research methods, such as qualitative interviews and surveys, to emerging techniques, including content-based computational analysis.
-Our analysis also highlights a consistent scarcity in experimental research that isolates causal mechanisms, and we point to experimental work in related fields that could advance this line of research.
-We conclude by discussing opportunities for next-step research that emerge from our findings, including the use of big data analysis as well as qualitative and experimental studies to address unresolved questions about social movements in the age of datafication.
+Our study also highlights a consistent scarcity in experimental research that isolates causal mechanisms, and we point to experimental work in related fields that could advance this line of research.
+We conclude by discussing the opportunities for next-step research that emerge from our findings, including the use of big data analysis as well as qualitative and experimental studies to address unresolved questions about social movements in the age of datafication.

 Delineating the Field of SMSM